lpalliyaguru/cmis-connector/mule-module-cmis/README.md

 | attribute | description | optional | default value | possible values |
 |:-----------|:-----------|:---------|:--------------|:----------------|
 |config-ref|Specify which configuration to use for this invocation|yes||
-|changeLogToken|    the change log token to start from or <code>null</code>
+|changeLogToken|    The change log token to start from or <code>null</code>
-|includeProperties| indicates if changed properties should be included in
+|includeProperties| Indicates if changed properties should be included in
                          the result

 Get Object By Id